Learning fit

 • your current level and previous training, if any

-• whether you need beginner instruction, progression support, or a specific supervised format
+• whether you need beginner instruction, progression support, or another supervised format

 • dates and flexibility